nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

-To get more familiar with using gadget.yml, go through the next example which also pulls an existing image from Docker Hub and enables functionality needed by the container at runtime.
+To get more familiar with using gadget.yml, go through the following examples which pulls from an image on Docker Hub and builds and deploys an image from your host computer.
+Each example blinks an LED on C.H.I.P.
+Pro Dev Kit.

 ## Pull Remote Image

-This example blinks an LED on pin 36, CSID0.

 ### 1. Set Up

-* Make sure to install all the necessary software outlined in [Set Up](http://ntc-docs-unstable.surge.sh/gadget.html#setup).
+* Make sure to install all the necessary software outlined in [Set Up](http://ntc-docs-unstable.surge.sh/gadget.html#set-up-gadget).
 * Connect C.H.I.P.
 Pro Dev Kit to your host computer via a USB cable.

 ### 2. Create project directory